genomic-medicine-sweden/NGPIris/README.md

   --help       Show this message and exit.
 ```

-The `iris2` command is used for communicating with the HCP and HCI.
+The `iris` command is used for communicating with the HCP and HCI.
 This includes upload and download to and from the HCP/HCI.
-Running `iris2 --help` yields the following:
+Running `iris --help` yields the following:
 ```
-Usage: iris2 [OPTIONS] CREDENTIALS COMMAND [ARGS]...
+Usage: iris [OPTIONS] CREDENTIALS COMMAND [ARGS]...

   NGP Intelligence and Repository Interface Software, IRIS.